top of page

 Length of Reading: Pages

-"Contagious Liberty:" Women in the Revolutionary Age
+Link: "Contagious Liberty": Women in the Revolutionary Age

 Meets Common Core standards.
 Break your class into groups of 3.
 Ideally, you should have 8 groups though you can have more groups.
 Give EACH group ONE of the 8 provided primary sources (1-2 pages each).
 These docs are written by women.
 Each group seeks to answer the 2 essential questions and the questions unique to each document.
 Each student in the group is tasked with searching for a particular aspect of the document (the link will tell you more about these).
 Finally, the groups explain their docs to the class.
+Gilder Lehrman resources are free but you must log in.

 Loyalists